kataw/kataw/test/__snapshot__/parser/expressions/super/some-invalid-cases.md

 ✖ 'super' can only be referenced in members of derived classes or object literal expressions - start: 21, end: 22 ✖ Duplicate identifier - start: 36, end: 38
-✖ 'super' can only be referenced in members of derived classes or object literal expressions - start: 52, end: 53 ✖ The parser expected to find a '}' to match the '{' token here - start: 58, end: 60 ✖ Duplicate identifier - start: 69, end: 71
+✖ 'super' can only be referenced in members of derived classes or object literal expressions - start: 52, end: 53 ✖ Expression expected - start: 58, end: 60
+✖ Duplicate identifier - start: 69, end: 71
 ✖ 'super' can only be referenced in members of derived classes or object literal expressions - start: 89, end: 90 ✖ Duplicate identifier - start: 105, end: 107